Posted on 5 August 2019

 The ‘conchies’ of the play are a group of several people who acquire farmland in Lincolnshire and, with none of them having any experience, set about building and running a working farm.
 As you’d expect things don’t go smoothly at first and the pacifists ironically fight among themselves.
 But over time they succeed, albeit with a bittersweet ending.

-The key strength of the play is that it is based on five real-life people and actual events.
-The farm was in a small village, near Lincoln.
+The key strength of the play is that it is based on the lives of five real people and historical events.
 Local resident Ian Sharp spent four years researching the pacifist community in order to write the script for Conchies.
 “It is a remarkable story,” he says explaining:

 “Young men and a few young women, from different parts of the country and from different backgrounds – artists, accountants, clerks, journalists, book-binders, out of work painters and decorators, and even a bespoke shirt cutter – left their city lives to farm rather than fight.”

-Conchies performed to sell out audiences at The Broadbent Theatre in Wickenby, December 2017, and one special performance had an audience full of descendents of the ‘conchie’ community.
+During December 2017, Conchies performed to sell out audiences at The Broadbent Theatre in Wickenby, Lincolnshire.
+One special performance had an audience full of descendents of the ‘conchie’ community.

 One of those descendents is Oscar-winning actor Jim Broadbent, who described the play as, “Really moving, very informative, a very complex and interesting piece of theatre.”
 Musician Damon Albarn was also in the audience and said the play was, “A powerful evocation; there was honestly not a dry eye in the theatre when I went with my family to watch it.”